joy-zhang-38/joy-zhang-38.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student at the <a href="https://www.cam.cornell.edu/cam">Center for Applied Math of Cornell University</a> advised by <a href="https://www.danielrkowal.com/">Daniel Kowal</a>.
+I'm a PhD student at the <a href="https://www.cam.cornell.edu/cam">Center for Applied Math of Cornell University</a>, where I am fortunate to be advised by <a href="https://www.danielrkowal.com/">Daniel Kowal</a>.

 I'm broadly interested in Bayesian Statistics, particularly non-parametric regression, forecasting, and factor analysis.